FreeCAD/FPA/reports/2023_09_27_Prokoudine.md

 #### How it’s organized

 There is no open application process in place.
-So far, the Open Toolchain Foundation issued only grants to FreeCAD developers, and their process appears to be contacting the FPA, then contacting developers, then agreeing on a project.
-The “applicant” would submit a one-pager describing the idea behind a project and listing deliverables.
+So far, the Open Toolchain Foundation issued only grants to FreeCAD developers.

+According to Pieter Hijma, the process was this:

+> We essentially observed the community and interacted with the community to find/filter developers that would be helped by receiving the funding we had available.
+Instead of requesting proposals, check proposals, something that is quite time consuming for both the funding agency and potential candidates, we preferred this "low overhead" approach. [...]
+Some developers we contacted felt that others would benefit more from this kind of funding and referred these other developers to us to contact next.

 #### Project ideas